-What is ondansetron?
+What is Ondansetron?

 What can I do to help control my nausea and vomiting?

-There are no human studies looking at a father’s use of ondansetron.
+Studies have not been done to see if ondansetron could affect male fertility or increase the chance of birth defects in humans.
 Animal studies have not shown any effect on male fertility.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers and sperm donor have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.